HISTORY

 1965 Bruce McCarty and Associates is established.

-1972 McCarty selected to design the Knoxville City County Building with Lindsey and Maples
+1972 McCarty selected to design the Knoxville City County Building with Lindsey and Maples.

 1976 McCarty becomes Executive Architect for the design of the 1982 World’s Fair.